-(1) one hundred percent (100%) of pay; or
+(1) 100% of pay; or

 (2) the applicable benefit percentage of the individual's average total monthly income in the 12 month period immediately preceding commencement of the disability, whichever is the greater.
 Where this provision is to apply, the employee will be required to provide satisfactory evidence of their total monthly income.